 While Misoprostol is not FDA-approved for use in medication abortions, it is FDA-approved to be used in conjunction with Mifeprex in medication abortions.
-Similarly, while HB 1297 prohibits use of Misoprostol as an abortion-inducing drug, it does not prohibit the use of Misoprostol in conjunction with the use of the FDA approved abortion-inducing drug Mifeprex.
+Similarly, while HB 1297 prohibits use of Misoprostol as an abortion-inducing drug, it does not prohibit the use of Misoprostol in accordance with the FPL of the FDA approved abortion-inducing drug Mifeprex.